MewsSystems/developers/Mews.BackendDeveloperTask/README.md

 ## Acceptance Criteria

+### From readme

 - [ ] Solution is buildable and runnable
 - [ ] Test program outputs the obtained exchange rates
 - [ ] Provider is fully functional and sources real world public data from CNB
 - [ ] Code is of a long-term maintainable production standard

+### From example file

+- [ ] Should return exchange rates among the specified currencies that are defined by the source.
+But only those defined by the source
+- [ ] Do not return calculated exchange rates.
+E.g. if the source contains "CZK/USD" but not "USD/CZK" do not return exchange rate "USD/CZK" with value calculated as 1 / "CZK/USD".
+- [ ] If the source does not provide some of the currencies, ignore them.

 ## Data Source